Summit Place Mall: History

-Late 1990s-early 2000s: Decline
+Late 1990s–early 2000s: Decline

 Service Merchandise and Montgomery Ward closed in 1999 and 2001, respectively, as both chains declared bankruptcy.
 Also in 2000, Hudson's was remodeled, before being renamed Marshall Field's a year later.
 After the loss of these two anchors, Summit Place Mall began losing inline tenants, primarily to Great Lakes Crossing Outlets, which opened in nearby Auburn Hills, Michigan in 1998.

 General Growth Properties sold Summit Place Mall in 2002 to California-based Namco Financial.
 Namco announced plans to change the name of the mall to Festivals of Waterford, and add a family entertainment center as well as a $700,000 kid's play area and a waterpark, the latter of which would be located in the former Montgomery Ward.
 That December, the children's play area opened, although the waterpark plans were canceled after the city decided not to risk the $20 million indoor waterpark, fearing that the income could not repay the debt.

-Mid-late 2000-early 2010s
+Mid-late 2000–early 2010s

 State legislative action in 2005 resulted in a law that would allow the owners of Summit Place to receive a tax abatement for redevelopment of the site.
 The proposed redevelopment called for demolition of half of the mall, and the rezoning of much of the property to include housing.

 Marshall Field's was renamed Macy's in September 2006 after Marshall Field's parent company May Co. was purchased by Federated Department Stores (now Macy's, Inc.).
 In August 2007, Waterford Township explored the creation of a "Corridor Improvement Authority," or CIA, to look into future uses for the property.
 The mall continued to lose tenants throughout the mid-2000s, including all tenants in the food court and the children's playplace.
 Kohl's closed on March 12, 2009.
 Following the closure of this anchor, the mall became 96% vacant.
 The entire mall closed, except for the three remaining anchors, on September 10, 2009.
 Both J.C.
-Penney and Macy's closed in March, 2010, following closure announcements in January.
-Sears, the last tenant of the mall, announced its closure in September, 2014.
-The store closed December 7, 2014 leaving the entire mega-shopping hub vacant and thus it has become a magnet for vandals, vagrants and scrappers.
-Waterford Township has placed the mall on its dangerous buildings list and has called for owners to either fix up the mall or tear it down.
-Demolition on the mall finally began in May, 2019.
-Summit Place Mall is now Oakland County Business Center.
+Penney and Macy's closed in March 2010, following closure announcements in January.
+Sears, the last tenant of the mall, announced its closure in September 2014.

+On December 7, 2014, the store closed, leaving the entire mega-shopping hub vacant and thus it became a magnet for vandals, vagrants and scrappers.
+The next day, Waterford Township placed the mall on its dangerous buildings list and called for its owners, SD Capital LLC of California, to either fix up the mall or tear it down.
+In September 2018, ARi-El Enterprises, a Southfield-based real estate firm, purchased the mall for an undisclosed sum.
+Demolition on the mall began on May 7, 2019.
+The site is set to be redeveloped into a business center called Oakland County Business Center.